obsidianmd/obsidian-help/en/Obsidian Sync/Security and privacy.md

 ### What encryption do you use?

 For data security, we implement industry-standard encryption protocols.
-Specifically, we use [AES-256](https://www.nist.gov/publications/advanced-encryption-standard-aes-0), a military-grade encryption specification widely employed in contexts such as online banking.
+Specifically, we use [AES-256](https://www.nist.gov/publications/advanced-encryption-standard-aes-0), the strongest encryption standard, widely employed in contexts such as online banking.
 The encryption process involves the following technical details:

-- Key Derivation Function: scrypt with salt
+- **Key derivation function:** [scrypt](https://en.wikipedia.org/wiki/Scrypt) with salt
-- Encryption Algorithm: AES-256 using GCM
+- **Encryption algorithm:** AES-256 using [Galois/Counter Mode (GCM)](https://en.wikipedia.org/wiki/Galois/Counter_Mode)

+### Can I verify that my data is end-to-end encrypted?

+Yes.
+See our guide, [how to verify Obsidian Sync's end-to-end encryption](https://obsidian.md/blog/verify-obsidian-sync-encryption/).
+This guide provide step-by-step instructions for you to trustlessly verify the end-to-end encryption of your data when it is sent and received via Sync servers.

 ### Has Obsidian completed a third-party security audit?